devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

        - cr: ci
        - cr2: ci2

-Note, that a string starting with execution flag is also executed as an expression.
+Note, that a string starting with the execution flag is also executed as an expression.
 If you want to create a literal that starts with ``~``, just use the escape value for it (``~~``)::

    run: